xpepper/poker-hands-kata/README.md

 ### TODO

 * From simply telling which hand is higher than another to showing the actual winning rank
-    * write the hand comparison in terms of the domain language (avoid -1, 0, 1...) - DOING
     * SPIKE: compute the rank of a poker hand
         - then, use that rank when comparing against another poker hand
     * explore how to tell which is the winning rank of the player